 Reduce the incidences of poisoning in response to livestock loss by informing local communities about the human and livestock health risks of using poison and providing an alternative mechanism for responding to livestock loss to lions.

-Minimize the impacts of poisoning by responding quickly and effectively to any poisoning incidents so that wildlife deaths, and human and livestock health risks, are minimized.
+Minimise the impacts of poisoning by responding quickly and effectively to any poisoning incidents so that wildlife deaths, and human and livestock health risks, are minimised.

 Partners: The Peregrine Fund, The Nature Conservancy, Tusk Trust, Houston Zoo, San Diego Zoo Global, Living With Lions, KWS (Kenya Wildlife Service), Save the Elephants, Will's Africa Trust, University of Oxford WildCRU, Loisaba Conservancy, Sosian Ranch, Suyian Ranch, Mugie Conservancy, El Karama Ranch, Mpala Research Centre, Ol Maisor Ranch, Lewa Conservancy, Borana Conservancy, Savannah Tracking

-Laikipia’s commercial ranches and conservancies are particularly important for lions; supporting almost 80% of the population and replenishing numbers in the surrounding communities, where conflict is often higher.
-While the pastoral communities support lower densities of lions, lion-human coexistence in these areas is critical for ensuring landscape-scale connectivity and securing stable populations inside the commercial ranches, conservancies and reserves.
+The Laikipia-Samburu ecosystem is of global conservation significance for populations of black rhino, elephant, wild dog, Grevy’s zebra, Rüppell’s vultures, as well as Kenya’s 3rd largest lion population.
+These threatened species share the semi-arid landscape with people and livestock.
+Lions are normally the hardest of all the large carnivores for people to share the landscape with, but the region supports an estimated 250-300 individuals.
+The region is also a stronghold for critically endangered vultures.
+Laikipia’s commercial ranches and conservancies are particularly important for lions; supporting almost 80% of the population and replenishing numbers in the surrounding communities, where conflict is higher.
+The pastoral communities support lower densities of lions, but lion-human coexistence in these areas is critical for preventing retaliatory poisonings, while simultaneously ensuring landscape-scale connectivity and lion populations remain stable inside the commercial ranches, conservancies and reserves.